Digital-MOB-Filecoin/QABot/README.md

 # QABot
-Quality Bot: Periodically makes storage and retrieval deals with each of the top 100 miners, tracking state &amp; success/fail.
+Quality Bot: Periodically makes storage and retrieval deals with miners that have power > 0, tracking state &amp; success/fail.